QuickBooks Enterprise vs. QuickBooks Online

 Is QuickBooks Desktop being phased out?

-No. QuickBooks still offers 3 core versions that are locally installed on your desktop:
+Yes and no. QuickBooks used to offer four core versions that were locally installed on your desktop:

 Why is QuickBooks desktop better than online?